|

 us a short speech about the Ice Cap and details of the trekking program.

 will explain how to use it.
-Finally we prepare our packs for the next
+Finally we prepare our backpack for the next

-Today we start our trek, driving north and then west for 15 km.
+Today we start our trek with the first daylight, driving north and then west for 15 km.
 Once in

 River Electrico, we hike up the valley and after a couple of hours we